matthieu-pierson/q-learning-mountain-car/README.md

 ### Installation

-Copy the repository to a new directory for example :
+Copy the repository to a new directory :

     $ mkdir ~/qlearning_mountaincar_v0
     $ cd ~/qlearning_mountaincar_v0